denisgetov/denis-test/README.md

 # Hello QA I will keep this simple

 # How to run the project
-cd backend(assuming yuo have cloned it and in your own folder) npm install node index.js
+cd backend(assuming you have cloned it and in your own folder) npm install node index.js - http://localhost:5000/api/movies (use this to test if the server is running)

 open split terminal
 cd ..